The Bankrate promise

+The window to make IRA contributions remains open until Tax Day in mid-April 2022, McBride says.
 Or you could also choose to get ahead on your federal student loan balance.

-“With no interest being charged, you can still make payments on your student loans and every dollar goes directly towards paying down the loan balance,” McBride says.
+“With no interest being charged, you can still make payments on your student loans and every dollar goes directly towards paying down the loan balance,” he says.
 “There’s no headwind from interest.
 So there is the ability to accelerate debt repayment if you’re at the luxury of doing so.”

 Not having to make student loan payments through the end of the year could help you stay afloat or further improve your financial status.
 Reevaluate your budget and plan ahead so that you’re prepared when federal student loan payments restart later in 2022.